-The following are STIRF projects funded and completed:
+The following STIRF projects are funded and in progress or completed:

 Measuring patient experience and outcome in health care settings on receiving care after sexual violence: a systematic review

 This project was completed in March 2018.

 The aim was to identify key themes regarded by patients as priorities for delivering a high-quality service for individuals who have experienced sexual violence.